drdna/MiniMonsterPlex/README.md

 * [Standard RAXML Sequential version:](https://github.com/stamatak/standard-RAxML)

 ## Data Input
-Fastq files with either a .fq or .fastq extension should be gzip compressed, extention .gz, and dropped into the [fastq/](fastq) folder before running.
-If your files are all uncompressed try using this command in the [fastq/](fastq) folder to bulk compress them:
+Fastq files with either a .fq or .fastq extension should be gzip compressed, extension .gz, and dropped into the [fastq/](fastq) folder before running.
+If your files are all uncompressed try using this command in the [fastq/](fastq) folder to compress them in bulk:
 ```
 bgzip *.fastq
 ```